-With an estimate $\widehat{\theta}$ of the reward parameter, algorithm~\eqref{alg:robust_freehand_uniform_coverage} uses a robust offline RL method (input \texttt{RobRL}) to compute an approximately optimal policy $\tilde{\pi}$.
-For this step, algorithm~\eqref{alg:robust_freehand_uniform_coverage} uses the features from the dataset $\widehat{\calD}$ but the reward is defined according to the estimated model $\widehat{\theta}$ i.e. $r_h(s,a) = \widehat{\theta}_h^\top \phi(s,a)$.
-Finally, note that we want the two steps -- reward estimation, and policy optimization to use separate datasets, so algorithm~\eqref{alg:robust_freehand_uniform_coverage} partitions the dataset $\calD$, uniformly at random into two datasets of equal size at the beginning.
-Before providing the performance guarantees of algorithm~\eqref{alg:robust_freehand_uniform_coverage}, we discuss how to solve the trimmed maximum likelihood estimation (MLE) problem~\eqref{defn:trimmed-mle}.
+where $\mathrm{x}^n = \phi(\tau^{n,1}) - \phi(\tau^{n,0})$.
+Therefore, the estimate $\widehat{\theta}$ is chosen to maximize the likelihood over best subset containing $(1-\varepsilon)$-fraction of the points.
+With an estimate $\widehat{\theta}$ of the reward parameter, \cref{alg:robust_freehand_uniform_coverage} uses a robust offline RL method (input \texttt{RobRL}) to compute an approximately optimal policy $\tilde{\pi}$.
+For this step, \cref{alg:robust_freehand_uniform_coverage} uses the features from the dataset $\widehat{\calD}$ but the reward is defined according to the estimated model $\widehat{\theta}$ i.e. $r_h(s,a) = \widehat{\theta}_h^\top \phi(s,a)$.
+Finally, note that the dataset $\calD$ is split uniformly at random into two datasets of equal sizes at the beginning, and one partition is used for reward estimation, and the other for policy optimization.